 There is more involved in installing asphalt pavements than simply laying down hot materials and compacting them.
 Time and effort is placed into proper paver setup and maintenance, sufficient head of material, paving speed, mat temperature and thickness, and rolling pattern.
 They all contribute to quality asphalt paving with an end result of a smooth finish that will withstand the test of time and increase curb appeal.
+To achieve quality asphalt pavements, every single one of these variables must be precisely controlled by an experienced crew.

 1. Proper paver setup and maintenance